ShubhamShreshth/College-Link/README.md

 College - Link is an android application wherein college students can register, create their profiles, add their skills, connect to other students of various fields and expand their network meanwhile forming a perfect team for their next competition!
 Being unaware of any upcoming event is out of the question now!

+### The Problem College-Link solves :

+Many a times, students with skills fail to win at an event because of lack of a perfect team.
+Other times, they might not get to know about that event, since there are so many going on simulatenously these days!
+Well, worry not!
+This application is aimed at solving all problems related with exposure and create a perfect social environment for your college.
+Presenting - College Link.

+Consider a hackathon you came to know about recently.
+You get a great idea but need people with Machine Learning and IOT skills to implement it.
+You go round and round asking your friends at college if they have those skills, but unfortunately, you didn't find any such friend.
+There's no social channel for listing a demand as "Team needed for upcoming hackathon with these skills".
+You give up and look forward to the next hackathon.

+Well, this won't be the case if you use this app!
+Using this app, you can post regarding any upcoming event/hackathon/contest, choose the required skills and connect to students from your college who have those skills!
+Every student having the skill(s) you mentioned in your post, will receive a notification regarding your post.
+They can then comment on your post or start a chat with you via this app itself!

+You'll also receive notifications about posts posted by other users as per your skillset.
+With increasing number of users, the chances of creating a perfect team will increase.
+Moreover, you'll stay updated with events around the globe as posted by your fellow college-mates!
+The problem of lack of compatible team members or being un-informed about a certain event, is no more!

 ### Main features of the application :

 - _Register/login_ using your email id and password.